Capesthorne Hall

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Capesthorne Hall and Gardens
+Capesthorne Hall Opening Times

 Car Parking – Free